 Unvested awards under the Company's equity compensation plans will become fully vested in connection with the Reincorporation Transaction.
-All issued and outstanding option awards that are not exercised before the consummation of the Reincorporation Transaction will be deemed exercised in full by means of a "cashless" exercise in exchange for common stock of the Company immediately prior to the Reincorporation Transaction.
+All issued and outstanding option awards with an exercise price less than the value of a share immediately prior to the Merger that are not exercised before the consummation of the Reincorporation Transaction will be deemed exercised in full by means of a "cashless" exercise in exchange for common stock of the Company immediately prior to the Reincorporation Transaction and the common stock issued upon such cashless exercise will be converted into common stock of Newtek MD in the Reincorporation Transaction.
 Options with an exercise price greater than the value of a share immediately prior to the merger will be cancelled and exchanged for a nominal payment per underlying share.
 The Company expects to implement a new equity compensation plan to permit the Company to issue new incentive awards after it has effectuated the Reincorporation Transaction and BDC Election.
 See Proposal IV for a detailed discussion of our proposed equity compensation plan.